Advocacy

 • Developing Female Leaders: Navigate the Minefields and Release the Potential of Women in Your Church by Kadi Cole

-• Christians for Biblical Equality (CBE International)
+• Resources from Christians for Biblical Equality (CBE International)